SHoogland/shoogland-com/docs/2017/03-04-homemade-forecast-api.md

 As you can see we end up with the authenticityToken in a variable and the session neatly taken care of by the request cookie jar ("npmRequest.jar()").

 The cookie jar is a very useful tool.
 Sadly it took me a while to figure this out.
 If you don’t create a new instance of the cookie jar, request uses some hidden global storage object to store your cookies.
-This resulted in me being very frustrated with the fact that it was working in my postman calls but not in my javascript code.
+This resulted in me being very frustrated with the fact that it was working in my postman calls but not in my JavaScript code.

 ## Part 2: Signing in
 With the information gathered from the sign in page and a email and password we can create the following request.